sharetribe/flex-docs/src/docs/ftw-introduction/01-how-to-customize-ftw/index.md

 > for more information.

-You should follow the [tutorial](/tutorial/introduction/) to set up local development environment and connect it to Github.
+You should follow the [tutorial](/tutorial/introduction/) to set up local development environment and connect it to GitHub.

 ### Pull in the latest upstream changes